pfdubois/BridgeBidding/source/Lebensohl.rst

 invitational bid.

 .. rubric::
-   Stayman: An Evolving Story
+   Stayman

 .. index::
-   pair: double;Lebensohl
    pair: Stayman;Lebensohl

 In standard bidding, without Lebensohl, a cue bid of the overcalled suit is Stayman.
 For example, 1N (2♦) 3♦ is Stayman.
 Obviously you need a game-forcing hand.

 There is a twist to the normal Stayman pattern, however.
-They have bid a suit.
 Suppose opener replies spades but you have four hearts and not four spades.
 Can you now bid 3N without a stopper in their suit?
 If opener had neither major, can he bid 3N without a stopper?
 It's ambiguous.
-Sounds like a job for Lebensohl, and indeed it used to be.
+Sounds like a job for

-The "original" Lebensohl (can we call it OGL?) approach is:
+Lebensohl:

 * An "fast" :term:`cue bid` is Stayman and denies a stopper in their suit.
 * A "slow" cue bid is Stayman and shows a stopper. ("Slow shows").